ar-io/ar-io-node/README.md

 computation will be added in a future release.
 Also, be aware, ArNS is still using a test contract.
 Resolved names should be considered temporary.

+### Wallet assocation

+In order to participate in the ar.io network, gateways need to advertise their wallet association.
+This can be configured by setting the AR_IO_WALLET environment variable.
+Once set, the associated wallet address is visible via the `/ar-io/info` endpoint.

 ### Admin API key

 HTTP endpoints under '/ar-io/admin' are protected by an admin API key.
 On startup,